 supply and equipment firms to supply resources as are necessary to respond to an earthquake or any other disaster as defined in this Act.
 These resources will be made available upon notifying the vendor of the disaster.
 Payment for the resources will be in accordance with Section 7 of this Act.
 The Illinois Department of Public Health shall determine which resources will be required and requested.

-(11.5) In coordination with the Department of State
+(11.5) In coordination with the Illinois State

 Police, develop and implement a community outreach program to promote awareness among the State's parents and children of child abduction prevention and response.

 (12) Out of funds appropriated for these purposes,